elehcimd/pynb/README.md

 nbapp sum.py --param a=3 --param b=5
 ```

-Parameters are passed from command line with `--param` options, whose value is formatted as `name:value`.
+Parameters are passed from the command line with `--param` options, whose value is formatted as `name:value`.
 Parameter values are strings and might require casting to their proper type (E.g., int) in the notebook.

 Parameters `a` and `b` are injected in the notebook at execution time as an additional Python cell.